Work with Mifflin Township

 Mifflin Cemetery, located off of Olde Ridenour Road, and Riverside Cemetery, located off Sunbury Road, are managed and maintained by the Division of Service.

-Mifflin Township in Franklin County is a type of township is known as a civil township.
+Mifflin Township in Franklin County is a type of township known as a civil township.
 Typically, a board of township trustees oversees the township.
 The major issues that a township government addresses are cemetery maintenance, trash collection, road upkeep and snow removal and, sometimes, police and fire services.
 Civil townships are most common in rural areas, but even large cities sometimes expand around townships or parts of townships.
 Commonly townships are annexed into a municipality as a town or city develops and expands.
 Over the years, portions of Mifflin Township have been annexed into the city of Columbus or Gahanna as these municipalities have grown.

 To learn more about townships in Ohio, visit the Ohio Township Association and check out the Ohio Townships tab or https://ohio.gov/government/localities/.
 Download a current map of Mifflin Township here to see existing boundaries.